-If you buy from a dodgy seller, your best option is to contact Amazon to get it sorted.
+If you buy from a dodgy seller, your best option is to contact Amazon directly to get it sorted.

-Amazon will generally protect you against third-party sellers if you’ve made sure to contact the seller through your account first.
+As with other buyer-seller platforms, Amazon will generally protect you against third-party sellers if you’ve made sure to contact the seller through your account first.
 Always give at least two days for a response.
 If the seller doesn’t reply, you’ve then got 90 days from the estimated delivery date to make an appeal to Amazon.

-We also see plenty of issues with sportswear ordered online.
+We’ve also see plenty of issues with sportswear ordered online.
 Far too many consumers order big brand listings, only to receive cheap fakes.